 Apps and gadgets can help you learn how to sleep better.

 Getting the right number of Zzzzs depends on your own feeling of rest.
 For most people the sweet spot each night is 7 hours even though experts say we should be getting 8 hours.
-Fall below 7 hours of winks and your health could decline.
+Fall below 7 hours of winks and your health could decline and you may need to look into things like CBD (look at https://xwerks.com/collections/cbd/products/cbd-oil-capsules for more information on this) or even apps can help you sleep better.
 Some apps could be counterproductive and evidence suggests too much information about your sleep can create anxiety and a further loss of good rest.
+Some apps, like Sleepify, can be helpful as they are simply sleep calculators, so if you are unsure how much sleep you need, you can just ask the sleep calculator how many hours?
+This can be useful as it calculates how many cycles of REM sleep you will get throughout the night to feel the most rested.
 As well as using apps to get better sleep, you may also want to consider the idea of your mattress being a part of problem.
 If you think this is the case, you could look into a site like Leesa where you can purchase high quality mattresses and bedding for you and your family.

 The idea of wearing bands and other devices to measure your sleep is so last year.
 Here are the latest breakthrough tools that do more for a good night’s rest without needing to wear anything at all.

 New breakthroughs including a crowd-funded device called The Eight may finally help insomniacs make it through the night with uninterrupted sleep.
 The Eight is perhaps to most advanced mattress cover loaded with sensors that analyze 15 factors to identify conditions to help you get good sleep.